-Within ,It is the
+Within

-underse% of our workforce

-(organisation to insert own figures)

-are women between the ages of 46
+% of our workforce (organisation to insert own figures) are women between the ages of 46 and 55.

-and 55.It is the

-underseThis means that a significant number

-of staff may be going through

-the menopause or experiencing

-perimenopausal symptoms at any

-time.
-In addition, between 1% and

-10% of women experience an early

-or premature menopause and so

-may be trying to deal with the same

-symptoms.It is the

-underse

-issues

-wellbe

-effectiv

-key an

-experied
+This means that a significant number of staff may be going through the menopause or experiencing perimenopausal symptoms at any time.
+In addition, between 1% and 10% of women experience an early or premature menopause and so may be trying to deal with the same symptoms.